12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 Faust presents a stack of studies as though they prove divorce is always a disaster.
 But she frequently omits the conclusions that don’t serve her message.
 Many of the researchers she cites—Amato, McLanahan, Waite, Felitti, and Wallerstein—do warn that divorce can harm children.
 But they also emphasize that divorce is often better for children in violent, hostile, or high-conflict homes, and that staying “for the kids” can be worse.

 Faust frequently cites Dr. Judith Wallerstein—whom she calls “the queen of divorce”—as if Wallerstein supports her argument that divorce is uniquely harmful and should be avoided whenever possible.
 But that’s only true if you quote Wallerstein selectively.
-Wallerstein repeatedly said divorce is often the only rational solution to a bad marriage, and that children exposed to violence and relentless conflict often do worse in intact homes than in divorced families.
-Faust quotes Wallerstein’s warnings but ignores her repeated endorsements of divorce in dangerous homes.
+Wallerstein repeatedly said divorce is often the only rational solution to a bad marriage, and that children exposed to violence and ongoing conflict often do worse in intact homes than in divorced families.
+Faust quotes Wallerstein’s warnings but ignores her repeated endorsements of divorce in conflict-ridden homes where children observe abuse.

 Dr. Judith Wallerstein wrote: